OblivionKnight4209/11-production-deployment/README.md

 *8. As a user, I want a view which displays any error messages that occur during the usage of my book list application.*

 - Create an Error View:
-  - Enclose your code in an IFFE.
+  - Enclose your code in an IFFE and use the module pattern.
-  - Define a global variable called `error-view` and assign an empty object literal as it's value.
+  - Define a variable called `errorView` and assign an empty object literal as it's value.
   - Define a method on `errorView` called `initErrorPage` which takes an argument of `err` and does the following:
     - Hides any element with a class of `container` (or the class you chose to use).
     - Shows any element with a class of `error-view` (or the class you chose to use).